danielstieger/simpleone/README.md

-# SimpleOne
+# SimpleOne for moware 17
-Simple Application written with moware Java RAD toolchain
+Simple Application written with moware werkbank java low code environment.

 This is an application modelled with [modellwerkstatt.org Moware](http://modellwerkstatt.org/moware.html), a [plugin](https://github.com/danielstieger/moware35) written for